pyrevitlabs/pyRevit/README.md

 ## Credits

 I'd like to thank people listed here for their great contributions:

-  * [Daren Thomas](https://github.com/daren-thomas) (original version, maintainer of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell)) for creating RPS that this package is heavily relying on and helping me through out this process.
+- [Daren Thomas](https://github.com/daren-thomas) (original version, maintainer of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell)) for creating RPS and helping me.
-  * [Jeremy Tammik](https://github.com/jeremytammik) (creator and maintainer of [RevitLookup](https://github.com/jeremytammik/RevitLookup))
+- [Jeremy Tammik](https://github.com/jeremytammik) (creator and maintainer of [RevitLookup](https://github.com/jeremytammik/RevitLookup))
-  * [Icons8](https://icons8.com/) for the beautiful icons.
+- [Icons8](https://icons8.com/) for the beautiful icons.
-  * [ThubanPDX](https://github.com/ThubanPDX).
-Testing and new ideas for tools and scripts.
+- [ThubanPDX](https://github.com/ThubanPDX).
+For testing and new ideas for tools and scripts.

 **NOTE**: If you are not on this list, but believe you should be, please contact me!